0xKourama/Elbanna-NP-Notes/personal/braindump.md

 # asking the right question to get the right answer
 *90% of questions are unanswered*
 # what are the positives of imagination?

+# what the common troubleshooting steps?
+1. what am I trying to accomplish? what result am I trying to reach?
+	- what can be done to accomplish that?
+2. what are the components/conditions necessary for what I want to accomplish?